 However, discovery also can involve items related to child custody and visitation, such as the following:

 • Medical records

 • School records

 There are a number of different discovery tools, depending on your needs.
 You may have to answer interrogatories, which are written questions that you answer in writing and under oath.
-Request for products of documents ask you to produce financial and other documents related to issues in your divorce.
+Request for products of documents asks you to produce financial and other documents related to issues in your divorce.
 Requests for admissions ask you to admit or deny certain statements in writing and under oath.
 In a deposition, you will answer questions from your spouse’s lawyer under oath.
 During a deposition, you are normally accompanied by your attorney, and your spouse appears with his or her attorney.
 A court reporter also is present to record the deposition and later transcribe it into written form, if requested.
 Finally, a party may send subpoenas or require you to complete release of information forms to get information from third parties, such as bank statements, medical records, or counseling records.

 Discovery is only one of the many different aspects of Washington divorce proceedings.
-Ashby Law knows how to handle all of the different issues that Washington divorce cases involve, including issues related to both children and property.
+Pacific Northwest Family Law knows how to handle all of the different issues that Washington divorce cases involve, including issues related to both children and property.
 We understand how emotional and stressful these types of cases can be, which is why we are here to help guide you through your divorce proceedings.
 Contact our offices today to set up an appointment with one of our Washington divorce lawyers and see what we can do to help with your case.